Mohammed Saleem: Early life and education

+Mohammed Saleem (born 1972) is an Indian environmental activist, educator, and explorer known for his work in wildlife conservation and public environmental awareness.
+He is the co-founder of the Environment Conservation Group, a nonprofit organization based in Coimbatore, Tamil Nadu, which engages in conservation projects, advocacy, and education.
+A member of the International Union for Conservation of Nature’s Commission on Education and Communication (IUCN–CEC) and IUCN Climate Crisis Commission (CCC), Saleem has been involved in rescue operations, field expeditions, and campaigns to protect biodiversity and natural habitats.
+He is also a National Geographic certified educator.

 Wildlife rescue

 Saleem has undertaken multiple rescue operations leading to seizure of hundreds of wild animals from illegal hunters and pet vendors and is also instrumental in eliminating hundreds of snares meant to trap wild animals.
 He has been recognised by Wildlife Crime Control Bureau among its first batch of volunteers in India.